Desperate Housewife

 • Nature & Travel

-Have you ever noticed your cat kneading your body with its front paws, almost as if it’s preparing dough?
-According to animal behaviorists, this behavior indicates that your feline friend…
+Have you ever noticed your cat kneading your body with its front paws, like it’s making dough?
+Animal behaviorists say this shows your feline friend feels safe and secure in…

 • Nature & Travel